Guarding the Sense Doors

 Desire causes stress before we obtain the flavor, in anticipation of sensual pleasures; while we’re eating, in hopes of continuing the good feeling; and finally, a feeling of disgust when we’ve had enough, or, if we haven’t had enough, a desire for more.

 The problem is the endless cycle of relying on sensual pleasures to get out of unpleasurable situations.
-This is why one must practice Mindfulness of Eating, which will allow us to understand the four types of nutriments that support future suffering and rebirth:
+This is why practicing Mindfulness of Eating is so useful as it allow us to understand the four types of nutriments that support future suffering and rebirth:

 The Form Aggregate: